Patient education: Calcium and vitamin D for bone health (Beyond the Basics)

 CALCIUM AND VITAMIN D OVERVIEW

 Osteoporosis is a common bone disorder that causes a progressive loss in bone density and mass.
 As a result, bones become thin, weakened, and easily fractured.
 It is estimated that more than 1.3 million osteoporosis-associated (or "osteoporotic") fractures occur every year in the United States, primarily of bone within the spine (the vertebrae), the hip, and the forearm near the wrist.
-(See "Patient information: Bone density testing (Beyond the Basics)".)
+(See "Patient education: Bone density testing (Beyond the Basics)".)

 A number of treatments can help to prevent loss of bone and treat low bone mass.
 However, the first step in preventing or treating osteoporosis is to consume foods and drinks that provide calcium, a mineral essential for bone strength, and vitamin D, which aids in calcium breakdown and absorption.
-(See "Patient information: Osteoporosis prevention and treatment (Beyond the Basics)".)
+(See "Patient education: Osteoporosis prevention and treatment (Beyond the Basics)".)

 CALCIUM AND VITAMIN D BENEFITS

 Good nutrition is important at all ages to keep the bones healthy.

 ●Taking calcium reduces bone loss and decreases the risk of fracturing the vertebrae (the bones that surround the spinal cord).